dimoff66/split-smartly/README.md

 // res: ['life is long','love BETWEEN pleasure AND pain']
 ```

-the same result we can get in a more beautiful way using mentions option
+the same result we can be achieved in a more beautiful way using mentions option
 ```js
 const string = 'life is long AND love BETWEEN pleasure AND pain' const check = ({ mentions }) => !mentions.length